ryanweston/rudimentary.dev/content/article/canonical-urls.md

 ## What is a canonical url?

-Canonicalisation is a process that will select the 'representative', or canonical url of a piece of content.
-So if you have a set of duplicate pages, search engines will only show the canonical version as opposed to the duplicate content.
+Canonicalisation is a process that will select the 'representative', or canonical URL of a piece of content.
+So if you have a set of duplicate pages, search engines will attempt to deduplicate the results, showing a single version of the content.

 An example of a duplicate URL commonly pops up with paginated content.
 Consider these two URLs where you'd expect them to serve the same content.